-Jose Daniel Reyes is a trade economist in the Trade and Competitiveness Global Practice of The World Bank.
+Jose Daniel Reyes is a senior economist in the Macaroeconomics, Trade & Investment Global Practice of The World Bank.
 He has several years of research and professional experience, working on issues of trade policy, competitiveness, and globalization.
 Prior to joining the Bank, Mr. Reyes worked for the Inter-American Development Bank and for the Colombian government monitoring country performance in the Latin American region.
 His recent policy work focuses on the economic incidence of Non-Tariffs Measures, the vulnerability of a country's exports to fluctuations in the economic activity of foreign markets, and firm-level dynamics.
 He has worked of trade and competitiveness issues in Central-America, Africa, Europe, and Asia.
 He holds a PhD in Economics from Georgetown University, where he received an award for the best dissertation.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.

 Thank you for participating in this survey!
 Your feedback is very helpful to us as we work to improve the site functionality on worldbank.org.